 - Gather all the ingredients.

-To Make Soy Dipping Sauce
+To Make the Soy Dipping Sauce

 To Prepare the Ingredients

-- Slice onion as thinly as possible so it will cook faster.
+- Slice ½ onion as thinly as possible so it will cook faster.

-- Then cut the slabs into julienned strips.
+- Then, cut the slabs into julienned strips.
 Set all the ingredients aside in a tray or plate.
 If the vegetables are wet, you may pat dry with a paper towel so it won’t the moisture won’t dilute the batter.

-To Make Batter
+To Make the Batter

-- Mix the batter as you continue to add water slowly.
+- Mix the batter as you continue to add the water slowly.
 The consistency should be thinner than a pancake batter but slightly thicker than a crepe batter.

 - Add the chopped vegetables to the batter and mix well together.
 Scoop the batter from the bottom to mix.

-To Cook Pancakes
+To Fry the Pancakes

 - Flip it over and cook for another 3-4 minutes.